Digital Garden

 Claude

-There's something fundamentally different about having an AI agent that can read and modify files directly on your computer.
-Not through an API.
-Not through a web interface.
-But right there, in your folders, alongside your code and personal files.
+There's something fundamentally different about having an AI agent that can read and modify files directly on your computer, right there in your folders, alongside your code and personal files.

 I've been playing with Claude Code lately, and I'm convinced we're witnessing the early days of how personal automation will work in the future.